 Sample Job Offer Letter: Sales Representative

-The following sample job offer letter works for positions such as sales representative, telephone sales, business development, and outside sales.
+The following offer letter works for positions such as sales representative, telephone sales, business development, and outside sales.

 The sales professional will frequently make an effort to negotiate more positive conditions of employment.
 The sales professional is driven by money and numeric success.
-So, the sales professional is likely to look carefully at the base salary, the commission structure, and any bonus potential the job may offer.
+So, he or she is likely to look carefully at the base salary, the commission structure, and any bonus potential the job may offer.
 The sales professional expects a reasonable base salary, although some sales positions offer commission only.
 These jobs are hard to fill.

 The sales professional will negotiate frequently for $5-10,000 additional base salary; three weeks of vacation time; a better commission structure; bonus eligibility for over-producing to sales goals; and additional bonus potential for the success of the sales team.
 If you are making a job offer to an excellent candidate, the sales professional will want to see proof that the commission and bonus potential numbers are achievable.